CoHoop/litchi-sass/README.md

 		<link rel="stylesheet" href="https://litchi.io/include/latest/litchi.min.css">

-However, litchi SASS comes in multiple micro setups, which can help you keep your css dependencies extremely light-weight.
+However, litchi SASS comes in multiple micro setups, which helps web developers keep css dependencies solutions extremely light-weight.
 Depending on your project setup and scale, feel free to choose from the below and manage in a way that fits your needs.

 - Common
 - Forms